Mahanama90/Mahanama_SeismicRF_Fetch/README.md

 # Mahanama_SeismicRF_Fetch
 ![RF Data Analysis](WVT_Radial.jpg)
-Automated Script for Downloading and Processing Teleseismic Event Data for Receiver Function Analysis This script automates the downloading, processing, and organization of teleseismic event data required for Receiver Function (RF) analysis.
+Automated Script for Downloading and Processing Teleseismic Event Data for Receiver Function Analysis.

+This script automates the downloading, processing, and organization of teleseismic event data required for Receiver Function (RF) analysis.
 It fetches event catalogs, station metadata, seismic waveform data, and corresponding pole-zero (PZ) response files for instrument correction.

 The main goal is to ensure efficient and structured data extraction, enabling researchers to select high-quality seismic waveforms for RF studies without manual filtering and organization.